 Slack counts anything typed into the message input box and sent as one message.

 Sending a one word message (even a single jumbomoji) is the same as sending a 975 word multi-paragraph message.
-Messages from bot users, URLs, snippets, posts, uploaded files, emoji reactions, file comments, messages in archived channels, and message thread replies count towards your team’s total number of messages sent.
+Messages from bot users, URLs, snippets, posts, uploaded files, file comments, messages in archived channels, and message thread replies count towards your workspace's total number of messages sent.

-By upgrading, your team’s allotment of file storage increases collectively for every member of the team:
+By upgrading, your workspace's allotment of file storage increases collectively for every member of the workspace:

 Standard plan — 10GB for every member